RohitJaiswalNyc/Multithreading/README.md

-Examples and experiments on multithreading
+Examples and experiments on C++, including multithreading

 Some data on SCC example: